-In addition to understanding the purpose of a Phase I ESA, it is important to determine if it is the right step for you to take in accomplishing your goals for your property.
+In addition to understanding the purpose of Phase I ESA, it is important to determine if it is the right step for you to take in accomplishing your goals for your property.

 What is a Phase I Environmental Site Assessment?

 The purpose of a Phase I ESA, in accordance with the current Standard Practice for Phase I Environmental Site Assessments – ASTM E: 1527-21, is to identify the presence of Recognized Environmental Conditions (RECs) as defined in the ASTM Guidance.
-Activities required to complete the Phase I ESA include a property records review, site visit and reconnaissance, interviews with past and present owners, occupants, and regulators, and preparation of a Phase I ESA report.
+Activities required to complete the Phase I ESA include a property records review, site visit, and reconnaissance, interviews with past and present owners, occupants, and regulators, and preparation of a Phase I ESA report.
 These activities focus on how the property is being used today and how it was used in the past, drawing from existing and reasonably ascertainable information.
-The environmental site assessment seeks to uncover ways that the natural environment or human health might be impacted by the presence, historical presence, or risk to future presence of hazardous materials including petroleum products.
+The environmental site assessment seeks to uncover ways that the natural environment or human health might be impacted by the presence, historical presence, or risk to the future presence of hazardous materials, including petroleum products.

-For the Phase I ESA to be valid, it must be led and verified by an Environmental Professional (EP) defined as “a person who possesses sufficient specific education, training, and experience necessary to exercise professional judgment to develop opinions and conclusions regarding conditions indicative of releases or threatened releases on, at, in, or to a property”.
+For the Phase I ESA to be valid, it must be led and verified by an Environmental Professional (EP), defined as “a person who possesses sufficient specific education, training, and experience necessary to exercise professional judgment to develop opinions and conclusions regarding conditions indicative of releases or threatened releases on, at, in, or to a property.”

 Examples of an Environmental Professional include: